 5. Add garlic and saute for an additional 3 minutes.

-6. Deglaze with red wine, then add tomatoes, broth, paprika and the leaves of the Swiss chard.
+6. Deglaze with red wine, then add tomatoes, broth, paprika and the leaves of the Swiss chard and the cooked tempeh.
 Cover and cook for 10 minutes, or until the leaves are evenly cooked.
 Add edamame and cook for an additional 5 minutes.
 Add salt and pepper, to taste.
 Remove bay leaves.

 7. Serve warm, with a piece of bread and salad.